 Green tea is rich in antioxidants and has become a popular black tea substitute because it is free from caffeine.
 It has additionally received considerable research attention due to its fat-burning properties.
 All you need to do is to brew a litre of green tea, let it cool and add the sugars, salts and other ingredients that are listed in the table.

 Beetroot juice is claimed to be high in nitrates, which increases oxygenation of red blood cells and hence improves oxygen transport around the body.
 At the University of Exeter, Sports Scientist Andy Jones and colleagues conducted tests to assess the effect of the regular consumption of beetroot juice compared to blackcurrant cordial on bicycle time to exhaustion.6 On average, subjects cycled for 16% longer after consuming ½ a litre of the beetroot juice per day for six days.
 Additionally, further research has demonstrated that beetroot juice may decrease oxygen consumption while walking, thereby improving metabolic efficiency.

 Grapes are very high in the flavonoid antioxidants, which is one reason that red wine has such purported health benefits: a glass a day keeps the doctor away!
 Research shows that grape extract improves the antioxidant status and performance of top athletes from the sports of handball, basketball, sprinting and volleyball.7 When they were given a daily dose of 400 mg of a grape extract for one month, scientists found improvements in the antioxidant status of the athletes’ bodies plus a reduction in cell damage during exercise.
-I often use grape juice as a DIY sports drink base: Simply mix grape juice ½ and ½ with water to attain the 6 to 8% sugar concentration and then you can add the various ingredients listed on page 78.
+I often use grape juice as a DIY sports drink base: Simply mix grape juice ½ and ½ with water to attain the 6 to 8% sugar concentration and then you can add the various ingredients listed on above.